seriousm4x/twitch-clip-archive/Readme.md

 Congrats, we are up and running for development or private use.
 Open up [http://localhost:8000](http://localhost:8000).
 If you want to publish your archive, go on reading.

-# Going for production

-If you deploy for production, you shouldn't use the default django key in your .env file.
+Also, you shouldn't use the default django key in your .env file.
 Go ahead and generate a new one.

 ```
 docker exec -it dta-web python manage.py shell -c 'from django.core.management import utils; print(utils.get_random_secret_key())'